Nov 21, 2024

 The kit is purchased directly through an external provider for approximately $380.
 Information regarding the kit will be provided during your first semester.

-Required personal protective equipment (PPE)
+Required uniforms and personal protective equipment (PPE)

 You will require: